Toheeb-Ojuolape/kcc-tbd/README.md

 - **Tamper-Proof Verification:** The DWN ensures that all interactions and credentials are cryptographically signed and verifiable, preventing unauthorized changes or fraud.

-## Real-World Use cases / Feasibility 🧑‍🤝‍🧑
+## Real-World use cases / Feasibility 🧑‍🤝‍🧑
 The API simply takes in a customer's Did and uses it to generate an access token.
 Once the token is generated, it can then be used to sign operations such as creating a Known Customer Credential (KCC) for a user and storing the KCC in the user's DWN.

 The code that converts the customer's DID to an access token serves as a way to mirror how real-life applications could use the same approach to build a middleware layer using customerDid to authenticate users within their application.